 Dover is a tiny town located in the state of Oklahoma.
-With a population of 402 people and just one neighborhood, Dover is the 303rd largest community in Oklahoma.
-Dover has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 404 people and just one neighborhood, Dover is the 303rd largest community in Oklahoma.
+Much of the housing stock in Dover was built prior to World War II, making it one of the older and more historic towns in the country.

 Dover real estate is some of the most expensive in Oklahoma, although Dover house values don't compare to the most expensive real estate in the U.S.

-Dover is a blue-collar town, with 37.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Dover, you'll notice that it is more blue-collar than most other communities in America.
+37.40% of Dover’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dover is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Dover who work in office and administrative support (23.66%), community and social services (12.98%), and healthcare (9.16%).

 Being a small town, Dover does not have a public transit system used by locals to get to and from work.